Applications for entry in Spring 2024 are now open.

 Course descriptions should be submitted for each course for which you would like to receive credit at Trinity.
 Course descriptions can be compiled into one word document, including your own contact information, and submitted to email@example.com or mailed to the Office of Admissions.

-The Office of Admissions is excited to connect with you and learn more about your college search.
+The Office of Admissions is excited to welcome you to campus and learn more about your college search.

 Contact Your Admissions Counselor